MikeHook/mikehook.github.io/source/_posts/2015-10-07-lean-awesome-part-I.markdown

 ##Decide as late as possible##

+{% blockquote Wikipedia https://en.wikipedia.org/wiki/Lean_software_development Lean software development %}
-*As software development is always associated with some uncertainty, better results should be achieved with an options-based approach, delaying decisions as much as possible until they can be made based on facts and not on uncertain assumptions and predictions**
+As software development is always associated with some uncertainty, better results should be achieved with an options-based approach, delaying decisions as much as possible until they can be made based on facts and not on uncertain assumptions and predictions.
+{% endblockquote %}

 Taking this approach has helped me avoid the common 'analysis paralysis' problem whereby you try and solve too many problems at once, tie yourself in knots and deliver nothing!
 I deferred the implementation of several tricky  features and was pleasantly surprised that the solutions turned out to be more straight forward than I'd originally anticipated.